The complete guide to developing an effective R&D strategy for enterprises

-In contrast to other business activities, R&D is not expected to bring immediate profit – it works as an innovation engine for the whole enterprise and aims at giving long-term advantages to the whole organisation.
+In contrast to other business activities, R&D strategy is not expected to bring immediate profit – it works as an innovation engine for the whole enterprise and aims at giving long-term advantages to the whole organisation.

-Why is R&D so important?
+Why is R&D strategy so important for enterprises?

 Given the competitiveness of today’s market, being innovative is vital for every company that wants to stay ahead of their competitors and create products and services that sell.

 According to McKinsey, in 2019 alone businesses around the world spent $2.3 trillion on R&D, while the annual investment in R&D activities has been growing at approximately 4% per year over the last decade.